BenDuval/SeniorProject/README.md

 ```bash
 cd ~/Documents/Senior\ Project/Communication\ Protocol/SeniorProject
 ```

+> ⚠️ After cloning the repository, you will only see `.grc` flowgraph files.
+> To use them in the Python scripts, you must manually open each `.grc` file in GNU Radio Companion and generate the corresponding `.py` file by clicking **Run → Execute**.
+> These `.py` files are required for node communication and must exist before running any node scripts.

 ### 🖥️ Node Script Naming

 Each node already has a dedicated script in the repository: